*Since writing this review I’ve tried one more Zaqq shoe! Check out my impressions of their studded ballet flat in this post*

 Pretty much the only drawback for me was the price of these.
 Most styles are $150 or above, which is a real bummer when you want to try every single one.
 They’re not much more expensive than Vivobarefoot, and should hold up just as well, so I feel confident that my investment will come back to me in years of use.

 And frankly, so many of the styles at Zaqq are so completely unique (like this gold snakeskin sandal!!) that I’m willing to pay a little more for a pair of shoes I’m in love with.
 One difference between Zaqq and other expensive barefoot brands is that Zaqq doesn’t hold sales.
 Sometimes specific styles will be discounted a little bit, but don’t expect a Black Friday or End of Season sale.

 Zaqq shoes are all zero drop, thin and flexible.
 The soles are 3.9mm thick in the ones I tried.
 They are very similar in feel to Vivobarefoot shoes, except that Zaqq shoes seem to have a higher volume.
 The sole is very thin and somewhat hard, and you sacrifice a little bit of ground feel for a long-lasting rubber sole.

 The toe box in the ones I have is anatomical and I have had no discomfort in them, but I’ve heard that some styles taper more than these.
 Looking through the website some of them certainly do look narrow, but subtle design and an elongated toe box can disguise width very effectively.
-If you’re concerned about a particular style you might want to e-mail asking for measurements (which is exactly what I’ll do if I end up getting these flats that I’ve been eyeing).
+If you’re concerned about a particular style you might want to e-mail asking for measurements.

 Overall, my feet are very happy in these and I can wear them comfortably all day without issue.